Yassin-Abuelsheikh/Jenkins-Full-Project/README.md

 ![Argo GitOps](docs/images/Argo%20CD_GitOps%20workflow.jpeg)

 **Description:**
-This diagram represents the **GitOps deployment model** used in the project.
+This diagram demonstrates the **GitOps deployment model**:

-Key principles:
 - Git is the single source of truth
-- Kubernetes manifests are stored in a Git repository
+- Kubernetes manifests are stored in Git
-- Argo CD continuously monitors Git
+- Argo CD continuously monitors the repository
 - Any change is automatically synchronized to the cluster

-No manual `kubectl apply` is required.
+No manual deployment commands are required.

 ---